 I had been sleeping on the sofa because that was the only way I could keep the TENs unit attached to me while I sleep.
 I toss and turn which pulls the leads out of the dermatodes.
 There’s no room to toss and turn on the sofa so the leads stayed attached.
 Either I keep the TENs unit attached all night or I’m up in severe pain after a couple hours.
 I discovered that if I wear fleece socks, the leads don’t come unattached.
 This means I can sleep in my bed again.
 And I can use my CPAP machine which I can’t use in the living room.
 The outlets aren’t in the right places.

 Armed with coupons and knowing fleece was on sale, I went to JoAnn’s in search of fleece that stretched in at least one direction.
 Some fleece will stretch, some won’t.
 I picked out five fleece fabrics and bought a yard of each.
 I’m using a Green Pepper pattern.
 The big thing is to make sure I’ve got the pattern pieces oriented so the stretch is in the proper direction.
 I finally found my ribbing so I used that for the cuffs.

 The other day in my neurobiology class, the teacher was explaining how when the vesicle in the axon terminal binds to the receptor on the dendrite, the cell membrane gets larger.
 This requires a bit of the cell membrane to be removed from the side of the terminal.
 Ah ha!
 It’s like sewing a dart!
 And that’s when the designs started flowing.

 Then, I took a little walk through my brain.

 I’m linking with Nina Marie here.
-Stop by and see what other artists are doing.
+Please stop by and see what other artists are doing.

-Looking for a one-of-a-kind gift?
-Please stop by my store Deb Thuman Art here.
+Looking for a gift?
+Please stop by my store, Deb Thuman Art here.